ForestAdmin/agent-ruby/README.md

-# Forest Admin agent PHP
+# Forest Admin agent Ruby

 Forest Admin provides an off-the-shelf administration panel based on a highly-extensible API plugged into your application.